 The ESG Policy was designed for clients with a strong focus on environmental and social issues or as a supplemental voting policy for ESG-focused funds.
 This policy is also ideal for investors who would like to vote in a stakeholder-focused and progressive manner.

-The ESG Policy acts as an overlay for Glass Lewis' benchmark policies.
-Accordingly, the ESG Policy guidelines are underpinned and informed by the Glass Lewis benchmark policy guidelines.
 Implementation of the ESG Policy may vary market-to-market in accordance with regulatory requirements, corporate governance best practices, and other relevant standards in individual markets.
-Detailed information on the contents and implementation of Glass Lewis' benchmark guidelines for all major global markets are publicly available on the Glass Lewis website.